 Policy & Advocacy

 AfP educates and advocates to members of Congress on behalf of our members.
 We give input at every point in the legislative process, from asking formal questions at congressional hearings on global conflict to holding meetings with congressional offices on national security decisions and peacebuilding funds.

-We are supporting the Global Fragility Act of 2019.
+We co-lead the coalition supporting the Global Fragility Act of 2019.

 We work with agencies like the State Department, USAID, and the Department of Defense on technical support issues through our ongoing working groups.
 We meet with key staff across the inter-agency to advocate for peace-centered foreign policy and give input on approaches to major policy frameworks.
 Executive agencies increasingly turn to AfP as a key convening space for consultation with civil society.

 AfP provides coordination and leadership around global and regional peacebuilding advocacy.
 We consistently engage with international networks like the Global Partnership for the Prevention of Armed Conflict and European alliances like the European Peacebuilding Liaison Office.
 We work with diverse partners to present a powerful, unified peacebuilding voice on global policy issues and to connect local citizens to policy leaders.